johnmcge/HReel/README.md

 Specified the directory where all generated clips/movies will be written.
 Current directory is used when this option is not specified.

 **-obfn STRING**\
-Specified a base for the names of all clip/reel videos generated.
+Specifies a base for the names of all clip/reel videos generated.
 For example, the following commandline
 ```
 hreel.exe cutsheet.csv -obfn player1
 ```